s3dman/OpenGL-Test/temp.md

 - lines a this is pretty cool
-- lines b this is pretty cool
+- lines b this is pretty shit
 - lines c this is pretty cool
 - lines d this is pretty cool